metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 Metabase embedding SDK for React offers a way to integrate Metabase into your application in a more seamless way compared to the current interactive embedding offering.

+You need to authentication your user to Metabase using JWT authentication.

 ## Installation

 You can install Metabase embedding SDK for react via npm: